Whisky Mythbusters In Asia

 Myth #5: Whisky shouldn’t be drunk outdoors in tropical climate

 We’re all so used to seeing images of whisky in front of a fireplace on a cold winter night, but nothing could be further from the truth.
+There is no one right way to drink whisky.
 You could be by the pool in the afternoon or hanging out with buddies at a BBQ – a whisky cocktail can be as refreshing as any other cold beverage when temperatures soar!
 Pick a light, fruity whisky like The Glenlivet 12 Year Old , add a little soda and a twist of lemon on crushed ice and you’ve got yourself a refreshing cooler to beat the tropical heat.

 For more cool cocktail ideas, check out Dive Into Refreshing Whisky Cocktails to Beat the Heat